cirosantilli/markdown-style-guide/README.md

 # Code Blocks

-Prefer indented code blocks to fenced code blocks wherever you can use them, since they are part of the original standard, and fenced code blocks are not.
+Use indented code blocks wherever you can, since they are part of the original standard and fenced code blocks are not.

 Code blocks must be surrounded by an empty line.